 You do not need to be an athlete or a gym bunny to meet the recommended guidelines for physical activity.

-The recommendation for physical activity is 150 minutes of moderate physical activity such as brisk walking or pushing a lawn mower a week.
+The minimum recommendation for physical activity is 150 minutes of moderate physical activity such as brisk walking or pushing a lawn mower a week.
 Vigorous physical activity such as jogging or stair climbing counts twice, meaning you can get away with 75 minutes a week.
 You should also do at least 30 minutes of muscle building activity a week such as gardening or weights.

 The problem with equating physical activity with